veryablezhang/DeepONet-on-Ultrasound/README.md

-DeepONet implemmentation for solving partial differential equations in restruction of Ultrasound CT images
+DeepONet and AFNO implemmentation for solving partial differential equations in restruction of Ultrasound CT images